Diary for Thursday, July 29, 1915:

 Poland – Battle of Biskupice: Mackensen cuts Lublin-Kholm railway, Russians evacuate both (July 30 and 31) after II Siberian Corps broken and not helped by Russian Guard.

-Field Marshal French diary on Paris views: ‘They (the French) think that we should organise much better against bad recruiting and strikes … complain that we don’t have conscription’.
+Field Marshal French diary on Paris views: ‘They (the French) think that we should organize much better against bad recruiting and strikes … complain that we don’t have conscription’.

 Gallipoli: British casualties announced as 49,238 men so far.